filippovarini/sharktrack/sharktrack-user-guide.md

 If you don't have experience with Python, the following steps might be the hardest to setup the model.
 If you think your organisation would benefit from near-instant BRUVS analysis, please consider this challenge as an investment in the future.
 Don't hesitate to post any problems you might encounter [here](https://github.com/filippovarini/sharktrack/issues).

 ### Pre-Requirements
 To run sharktrack, you will need to have installed Python 3.9 or above.
-You can check that by opening your Terminal or Cmd and running `python -V`. *Note: on Mac the older version might be saved as `python3 -V`*
+You can check that by opening your "Command Prompt" application on Windows or "Terminal" on Mac and running `python -V`. *Note: on Mac the older version might be saved as `python3 -V`*

 If you don't have python or the version is outdated, please install it [here](https://www.python.org/downloads/).
 Make sure to check the box to add Python to the system path when installing it.

 ### Downloading the model
-If you are familiar with `git`, follow [these](#quick-tutorial).
-Alternatively:
+Follow the below instructions to download the model.
+Alternatively, if you are familiar with `git`, skip to [here](#quick-tutorial).

-1. Download the model from [here](https://github.com/filippovarini/sharktrack/releases) by double-clicking on the latest "source code"
+1. Download the model from [here](https://github.com/filippovarini/sharktrack/releases) by double-clicking on the latest "source code".
+Dowload the zipfile only!
+2. Unzip the folder and extract `sharktrack`.
+We suggest moving the downloaded folder to the Desktop or any place where it is easier to find.
-2. Unzip the downloaded folder and
+3. Unzip the downloaded folder and
     - If on **Windows**:
         - Open the extracted `sharktrack` folder
         - If you use anaconda: